RediSearch/RediSearch/docs/docs/administration/extensions.md

 ## Calling your custom functions

-When performing a query, you can use your scorers or expanders by specifying the SCORER or EXPANDER arguments, with the given alias. e.g.:
+When performing a query, you can use your scorers or expanders by specifying the SCORER or EXPANDER arguments with the given alias.
+For example:

 ```
 FT.SEARCH my_index "foo bar" EXPANDER my_expander SCORER my_scorer